Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	9. Stress/Boredom rating:  1/5 (Dull)
 	10. Me-points:  2/3
 	11. Kind of person most protected:  Moisture farmers
-	12. Special categories:  Anti-Popular, Failsafe
+	12. Special categories:  Anti-Popular, Failsafe, Ecological
 	13. Conversion potential:  Unknown.
 39. Seasteading
 	1. Mechanism proposal:  This is part of a great little triad of literalism in the Orbital Observers tech tree.
 Unlike a lot of the literal technologies, this doesn't suggest homogenization at all.
 (I may have to redefine the homogenization schtick I wrote about the Empire before.)
 This suggests a bit of a local ideological countermeasure to the dullness of the Hydroponic Farms and Distributed Desal linkage... and it suggests a kind of community that could *really* use those distributed desal plants, too.